OutSystems/docs-howtos/src/development/create-lifetime-plugin/faq.md

 ---
-summary: Steps to create a plugin to extend LifeTime functionality
+summary: Explore how to create a LifeTime plugin in OutSystems 11 (O11) by integrating it seamlessly into the LifeTime environment.
 tags:
 guid: 1ae946b5-5b77-4976-a905-4d6a260f7e3a
 locale: en-us